How is everyone doing this lovely Monday? Well, actually almost Tuesday!

 Blue Lace Vintage Skirt sold by jeansdavenport on Etsy.

 My brown feather earrings I found at Fuego ages ago.
 This is one of my favorite stores. 🙂 I couldn’t find them online but I found MySoulAfire‘s Etsy shop.
-She makes handmade feather earrings, plus her feathers are handmade-bonus!
+She handcrafts them and your supporting an independent artist, bonus!

 Handmade brown feather earrings.
 Made by MySoulAfire on Etsy.